 In various projects in the past I’ve had to revisit the topic of data encryption and decryption and the best way to accomplish it.
-In the interest of developing in the simplest, most efficient, and most secure way I have choosen the MCrypt PHP library (built-in to PHP since v4.0.2), Rijndael-256 cipher, and the Cipher Block Chaining (CBC) mode.
+In the interest of developing in the simplest, most efficient, and most secure way I have chosen the MCrypt PHP library (built-in to PHP since v4.0.2), Rijndael-256 cipher, and the Cipher Block Chaining (CBC) mode.

 Previously I have used the Electronic CodeBook (ECB) mode, but have learned that it is far less secure than CBC because it creates the same hash every time for the same source data.
 CBC on the other hand creates a unique hash every time even for the same source data.